 It can be a good way to level the grounds when introducing new players in the competition.
 Understanding the background of a company is key for the consultants to identify potential comparable projects and clients in their past experience.

 You can start with a high-level presentation of your company including your industry, your footprint, some part of your company story as well as some of your financials.
 The goal of this section is to give an overview of your business to the consultants.

-Headquartered in Germany, Insurance Co is present in 15 countries across Europe and generated $150B in total assets in 2019.”
+Headquartered in Germany, Insurance Co. is present in approximately 15 countries across Europe and generated round about $150B in total assets in the year 2019.”

 Your next step is to describe your business and/or your department.
-Include all information that might be relevant for the project such as your footprint, your organization, your reporting lines, etc.
+You need to include all information that might be relevant for the project such as your footprint, your organization, your reporting lines, etc.

 “Global Direct Procurement is the department in charge of direct procurement operations at the group level.
 It sources all raw materials used in more than one business unit of the group, as well as describes and manages the procurement policies for all direct procurement activities within or without the Global Direct Procurement group.
 The group is composed of 30 employees, mostly based in Germany.”

-First, let’s precise the key milestones in RFP for consulting process.
+First, let’s begin by explaining the key steps in the consulting process.
 It is important for consulting candidates to understand how much time they have to prepare and submit their proposal.
 It will also give them an idea of when the project could start.

-Usually, at this point, you should have signed a Non Disclosure Agreement with the potential candidates.
+Usually, at this point, you should have signed a Non-Disclosure Agreement (NDA) with the potential candidates.
 Even if this step is not mandatory, we highly recommend you protect your confidentiality.

-The main steps in the RFP for consulting project are:
+The main steps in the RFP for consulting project are (see image below):